ComputationalIntelligenceGroup/ggmsim/README.md

 - `opt`: folder containing scripts for running additional experiments. __Work in progress__

-## Instructions for simulation and time experiments
+## Instructions for statistical and time analysis of the methods

 - R packages required: `doParallel`, `foreach`, `gmat`, `ggplot2`, `Matrix` and `reshape2`.